Single-conflict colorings of degenerate graphs: Introduction

-The single-conflict chromatic number of $d$-degenerate graphs has been previously considered.
-For instance, in \cite{DvorakConflict}, Dvo\v{r}\'ak et al.~pose the following question. \begin{question} Suppose $G$ is a $d$-degenerate graph on $n$ vertices.
+We have seen that for graphs $G$ of maximum degree $\Delta$, $\chicon(G) = O(\sqrt{\Delta})$.
+However, it is natural to ask whether we can obtain a better upper bound when $G$ has bounded degeneracy.
+For example, in the related problem of cooperative coloring, Aharoni, Berger, Chudnovsky, Havet, and Jiang~\cite{AharoniCoop} obtained the following improved result by considering families of $1$-degenerate graphs, i.e.~forests: \begin{theorem} [\cite{AharoniCoop}] If $\mathcal T$ is a family of forests of maximum degree $\Delta$ on a common vertex set $V$, then there exists a value $k = (1+o(1)) \log_{4/3}\Delta$ such that if $|\mathcal T| \geq k$, then $\mathcal T$ has a cooperative coloring. \end{theorem}

+One key tool used to prove Theorem \ref{thmTree} is an application of the Lov\'asz Local Lemma in which each vertex $v \in V$ receives a random \emph{inventory} $S_v$ of colors from a color set $C$ indexing the forests in $\mathcal T$, and then a color $c$ is deleted from $S_v$ if $c$ also belongs to the inventory $S_w$ of the parent $w$ of $v$ in the forest of $\mathcal T$ indexed by $c$.
+Dvořák, Esperet, Kang, and Ozeki \cite{DvorakConflict} also posed the following question, asking whether this upper bound can be improved for certain degenerate graphs. \begin{question} Suppose $G$ is a $d$-degenerate graph on $n$ vertices.
 Is it true that $\chicon(G) = O ( \sqrt{d} \log n )$? \end{question}

-Dvo\v{r}\'ak et al.~remarked that a positive answer to Question \ref{qDegen} would give an alternative proof of Theorem \ref{thm:g}.
-Furthermore, the following result of Aharoni, Berger, Chudnovsky, Havet, and Jiang~\cite{AharoniCoop} shows that if $\mathcal T$ is a family of $1$-degenerate graphs (i.e.~forests) of maximum degree $\Delta$ on a common vertex set, then $\mathcal G$ has a cooperative coloring even when $|\mathcal T|$ is small compared to $\Delta$. \begin{theorem} \cite{AharoniCoop} If $\mathcal T$ is a family of forests of maximum degree $\Delta$ on a common vertex set $V$, then there exists a value $k = (1+o(1)) \log_{4/3}\Delta$ such that if $|\mathcal T| \geq k$, then $\mathcal T$ has a cooperative coloring. \end{theorem}

-One key tool used to prove Theorem \ref{thmTree} is an application of the Lov\'asz Local Lemma in which each vertex $v \in V$ receives a random \emph{inventory} $S_v$ of colors from a color set $C$ indexing the forests in $\mathcal T$, and then a color $c$ is deleted from $S_v$ if $c$ also belongs to the inventory $S_w$ of the parent $w$ of $v$ in the forest of $\mathcal T$ indexed by $c$.

-In this paper, we will also use the technique from \cite{AharoniCoop} of assigning a random color inventory to each vertex of a graph and then applying the Lov\'asz Local Lemma, and in doing so, we will prove the following theorem. \begin{theorem} If $G$ is a $d$-degenerate simple graph of maximum degree $\Delta$, then
+The authors remarked that a positive answer to Question \ref{qDegen} would give an alternative proof of Theorem \ref{thm:g}.
+In this paper, we will prove the following theorem, which shows the upper bound of $\chicon(G) = O(\sqrt{\Delta})$ can often be improved for graphs of bounded degeneracy. \begin{theorem} If $G$ is a $d$-degenerate graph with maximum degree $\Delta$ and edge-multiplicity at most $\mu$, then \end{theorem} Theorem \ref{thm:mu} gives a large class of $d$-degenerate graphs $G$ satisfying $\chicon(G) = O( d^{\frac{1}{2} + o(1)})$, containing in particular those $d$-degenerate simple graphs $G$ with maximum degree $\Delta = \exp(d^{o(1)})$.
+An upper bound of the form $\chicon(G) = O( d^{\frac{1}{2} + o(1)})$ is close to best possible for many classes of $d$-degenerate graphs $G$, since Molloy \cite{MolloyLB} shows that $d$-degenerate graphs $G$ of chromatic number $d+1$ satisfy $\chicon(G) \geq \chi_{ad}(G) \geq (1 + o(1)) \sqrt{d+1}$.
+By applying the argument used for Theorem \ref{thm:mu} to simple graphs, we also obtain the following theorem.